Herbal Remedies After Childbirth

 6. Nettle (Urtica dioca)

 The dried nettle leaf makes a nutrient-rich tea, helping in the treatment of anemia and blood sugar regulation.
 It is often used both throughout pregnancy and in the postpartum period given how nourishing it is.
 I usually recommend to steep a small handful of the herb in a litre of boiled water overnight.
 A splash of apple cider vinegar can be added to help extract the vitamins and minerals.
 The fluid that remains should be consumed throughout the following day.
 Add the juice from half a lemon and a tablespoon of blackstrap molasses for a bit of extra iron if that is needed.
+There are also plenty of tea remedies that are excellent for family health.

 7. Oats (Avena sativa)